MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpsd/live-mpsd-overview.md

 Shortly after this call, the `MultiplayerSubscriptionsLost` event fires, indicating that a client has disconnected from MPSD.

 > [!NOTE]
-> In earlier multiplayer versions, titles called the `RealTimeActivityService.Disconnect` method to disconnect from the real-time activity service.
+> In earlier multiplayer versions, titles called `XblRealTimeActivityDeactivate` to disconnect from the real-time activity service.
 > For the 2015 Multiplayer, this method does nothing.
 > The disconnection occurs automatically after `DisableMultiplayerSubscriptions` is called, if there are no users of the web socket connection, for example, a real-time activity service subscription to presence.